-For example, the Eurasian Plate diverges away from the North American plate at a rate of about 3 centimeters per year.
+All plate tectonics move deceptively slow.
+In the case of the Eurasian Plate, it moves at a rate of just 7-14 millimeters per year.
 That’s about how long your fingernails grow in a year!

-The Eurasian major plate consists of most of Europe, Russia and parts of Asia.
+The Eurasian Plate is the third largest major plate.
+It consists of most of Europe, Russia, and parts of Asia.
 This plate is sandwiched between the North American and African Plate on the north and west sides.

 The west side shares a divergent plate boundary with the North American plate.
 The south side of the Eurasian plate neighbors the Arabian, Indian and Sunda plates.

-It straddles along Iceland where it tears the country in two separate pieces at a rate of 2.5 to 3 cm per year.
-On average, the Eurasian plate moves about one-quarter to half an inch per year.
-At a size of 67,800,000 km2, it is third largest tectonic plate on Earth.
+It straddles Iceland where it tears the country into two separate pieces at a rate of 2.5 to 3 cm per year.
+The Eurasian Plate also diverges away from the North American Plate at a rate of about 3 centimeters per year.

+As a whole, the Eurasian plate moves about one-quarter to half an inch per year on average.
+At a size of 67,800,000 km2, it is the third largest tectonic plate on Earth.